ActiDoo/gamification-engine/docs/rest/index.rst

          - language (name)
          - additional_public_data (JSON)

-   - add or updates a user with Id {userId} and Post parameters into the engines database
+   - add or updates a subject with Id {subjectId} and Post parameters into the engines database
    - if friends Ids are not registered a empty record with only the user Id will be created

-Delete a user
+Delete a subject
 =============

    - DELETE to "/delete_user/{userId}"